 And I should like so much to play,

 To have to go to bed by day?

 I felt known and understood.
 The astute writer of "Bed in Summer" comforted me by naming my own experience.
 The pleasure in seeing myself reflected in someone else's experience, in the unique empathic connection between writers and readers, has sustained and fueled me ever since.

 As a child and teenager, I wrote lots of poems.
 As an undergraduate history major, I wrote lots of papers.
 As a transactional lawyer, I wrote voluminous documents.
 I am an unabashed, gluttonous word lover.
 I relish reading words singly and in combination.
 Writing has always been for me an act of joy, replete with anguish.
 I confess to having favorite letters.

 More than two decades ago, I transitioned in earnest to writing poems, articles, and essays, many of which have been published, and to teaching creative writing workshops.
 In 2010, I established Poetic License Press and remain its Senior Editor.

 I have studied the craft of creative writing broadly and deeply, coast to coast from California to Maine and abroad in Barcelona.
 I earned a certificate in Creative Writing – Poetry from Northwestern University.
 For me, learning, exploration, and collaboration are ongoing.

 As a reader and writer, whether reading for pleasure, studying history or law in school, writing legal documents, narrative essays, articles or poems, I have always been compelled by the ways in which individuals navigate within a social world.
 It's what I like to read about.
 It's what I'm drawn to writing about.

-As a teacher, I've worked with thousands of people in schools, libraries, bookstores, private homes, writing conferences, camps, houses of worship, and other community settings.
+As a teacher, I've worked with thousands of people in schools, libraries, bookstores, private homes, writing conferences, camps, houses of worship, other community settings, and on-line.